 What is Kinship Care?

 When the South Carolina Department of Social Services (DSS) is involved with a child, they may deem it necessary to remove the child from the home.
-Typically, a child is removed if the parent cannot provide safety, food, clothing, shelter, education or health care for the child.
+Typically, a child is removed if the parent cannot provide safety, food, clothing, shelter, education, or health care for the child.
 Upon removal, the parent can elect to place their child in the care of family—a kinship caregiver.
-In many situations, a kinship caregiver is a relative by blood, marriage, or adoption.
-However, the kinship caregiver may simply be a person who has played a significant role in the child’s life.
+In many situations, the kinship caregivers are relatives by blood, marriage, or adoption.
+However, the kinship caregiver may simply be someone who has played a significant role in the child’s life.

 How is a Kinship Caregiver Appointed?